-- Funded at \$350,000 for Fiscal Year 2026 from the Taconite Environmental Protection Fund. - The number of grants awarded is variable and dependent upon the amount awarded to successful applicants. - 1:1 match per project required. - In-kind may be eligible toward the project match with pre-approval. - Applications should be submitted within nine months of the project start date.
+- Funded at \$1,000,000 for Fiscal Year 2026 from the Taconite Environmental Protection Fund. - The number of grants awarded is variable and dependent upon the amounts awarded to successful applicants. - 1:1 match per project required. - In-kind materials and/or labor are not eligible towards the project match. - In order to be eligible for program funding, the project must begin within nine months of a grant award. - Design, engineering and construction fees in excess of 10% of the total project costs are ineligible for reimbursement.